Image credit Norris

 Grandstand 1 Location - Montreal Grand Prix

-It’s on the inside (right-hand side) of the circuit and sits directly opposite the pit lane, pit garages and pit buildings.
-One end of the stand is also directly in front of the start / finish straight.
+It’s on the right-hand side of the circuit and sits directly opposite the pit lane, pit garages and pit buildings.
+It’s also directly adjacent to the newer Grandstand 17 (the Alpine grandstand), which is to the left of this stand.

 The other end of the stand is closer to the exit of the final corner, Turn 14, where there’s the Wall of Champions.
+But regardless of where you sit, you can never see the final chicane because everything to the left of this stand blocks your view of it.

 Grandstand 1 tickets at Canadian Grand Prix